 - Early implants are often very small and look like clear pimples.

-- If they continue to grow they may form flat injured areas (lesions), small nodules, or cysts called
+- If they continue to grow they may form flat injured areas (lesions), small nodules, or cysts usually within the ovaries called

-endometriomas, which can range from sizes smaller than a pea to larger than a grapefruit.
+endometriomas, which can range in size from smaller than a pea to larger than a grapefruit.

-- Implants also vary in color; they may be colorless, red, or very dark brown.
-These so-called chocolate cysts are endometriomas filled with thick, old, dark brown blood.
-They usually appear on the ovaries.
+- Implants may also vary in color; they may be colorless, red, very dark brown, or black.
+So-called chocolate cysts are endometriomas filled with thick, old, dark brown blood.
+They are usually found in the ovaries.

 Location of Implants

 Implants can form in many areas, most commonly in the following locations in the pelvis:

 - Cul-de-sac, an area between the uterus and rectum.

 peritoneum.
 This is the smooth surface lining that covers the inner wall of the abdomen and folds over the organs in the pelvic area.